raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Service accounts are for programs to access API resources like prometheus pulling performance metrics from the Kubernetes API
 - ServiceAccounts use a token to access the cluster
 - The token is created when the ServiceAccount is created and is stored as a secret
-- Secrets for ServiceAccounts can be automatically mounted into pods to be used by applications
+- Secrets for ServiceAccounts can be automatically mounted into pods to be used by applications **if the application is hosted on the k8s cluster**
-- Each namespace has its default service account
+- Each namespace has its default service account named **default**
+- When a pod is created, The **default service account** and its **token** **are automatically mounted to that pod as a volume mount**
+- The default service account is **restricted**, It only has permission to run **basic common API queries**.

 ## Securing image
-- By default Kubernetes pulls images from the docker registry
+- By default Kubernetes pulls images from the docker registry(Example: **Image: nginx** is in fact **image: docker.io/library/nginx** where library can be replaced with the docker user account)
 - We can also use a private registry to pull images from as you may want to make your images private
-- Kubernetes has a special secret type named docker-registry which allows kubernetes to pull images from private registries
+- Kubernetes has a special **secret type named docker-registry** which allows kubernetes to pull images from private registries
 - This needs to be attached to the pod as imagePullSecret so it can pull images from the private registry for that pod

 ## Security contexts